 I fly to Europe with Cathay Pacific as they have great connections between Australia and Europe (via Hong Kong).
 All of the above destinations are on the Cathay Pacific line up of destinations in Europe.
-I would also highly suggest a stopover in Hong Kong for a few nights as this is one of my all time favourite cities and I’m sure it will become one of yours, too.
+I would also highly suggest a stopover in Hong Kong for a few nights.
+This is one of my all-time favourite cities and I’m sure it will become one of yours, too.

 This is not a paid sponsorship – all opinions and photos are my own!